DextER: Language-driven Dexterous Grasp Generation with Embodied Reasoning: Implementation Details

 \noindentbold{Contact annotation} For each grasp in the DexGYS and Dexonomy datasets, we automatically extract contact annotations using MuJoCo physics simulation.
-We load the Shadow Hand and object models into MuJoCo, execute forward kinematics for each grasp pose, and extract the 3D surface positions where each hand link makes contact with the object from the physics buffer.
+We load the Shadow Hand and object models into MuJoCo, execute forward kinematics for each grasp pose, and use precise collision queries between finger links and object meshes to extract the 3D surface positions where each hand link makes contact with the object.
+Since these annotations are obtained directly from the physics engine, they are physically grounded and accurate to simulator precision.
 These contact annotations enable our model to reason about grasp contact patterns during training.
-Fig.~\ref{fig:contact_annotation} shows an example of this annotation.

-\noindentbold{Grasp instruction annotation} To annotate Dexonomy with grasp instructions, we provide Gemma-3~\cite{team2025gemma} with multi-view renderings of each hand–object configuration with the annotated contact link set.
+Fig.~\ref{fig:contact_annotation} shows an example of this annotation. \noindentbold{Grasp instruction annotation} To annotate Dexonomy with grasp instructions, we provide Gemma-3~\cite{team2025gemma} with multi-view renderings of each hand–object configuration with the annotated contact link set.
 Conditioned on this input and the structured prompt template in Fig.~\ref{fig:gemma_prompt_template}, the model first infers the object’s semantic category and identifies the functional part being contacted.
 It then generates two complementary descriptions: (1) a low-level physical grasp instruction and (2) a high-level functional instruction.
 For all Dexonomy experiments, we use only the physical grasp instructions.
+This multi-cue conditioning (visual evidence, contact set, and chain-of-thought prompting) serves as our annotation validity mechanism, as the model must produce descriptions consistent across all input modalities.
 Fig.~\ref{fig:grasp_instruction_annotation_example} presents an example of our grasp instruction annotation.

+We note that our primary design choice for Dexonomy annotations is to generate open-vocabulary descriptions that capture fine-grained finger-object contact patterns from visual observations, rather than descriptions limited to a fixed grasp taxonomy.
+While incorporating taxonomy labels could enhance semantic expressiveness, our image-conditioned VLM approach yields more detailed, contact-aware descriptions that enable precise control in downstream tasks.